MCAT Physics Equations: Your Simplified Study Guide

 3. How Should You Memorize Equations for the MCAT Physics Section?

-The Chemical and Physical Foundations of Biological Systems of the MCAT is one of four sections.
-Of this Chem/Phys section, expect around 25% to 40% of questions to be physics-focused.
-That’s around 12 to 23 questions out of 230 total questions on the MCAT.
+Physics questions make up a significant portion of the Chemical and Physical Foundations of Biological Systems section, which is one of the four sections on the MCAT.
+Expect around 25% of the questions to be physics-focused, which translates to approximately 57 questions out of the 230 total questions on the MCAT.

 Final Thoughts